-Learn how to make homemade candy the old fashioned way using Grandma's easy methods.
-As the kids in the vintage illustration demonstrate, there's really no secret involved in making creamy-smooth, melt-in-your-mouth candy, you need only a bit of know-how and practice.
+Learn how to make homemade candy the old fashioned way by using Grandma's easy methods.
+There's no secret involved in making creamy-smooth, melt-in-your-mouth candy, you need only a bit of know-how and practice.

-When it comes to the basics of candy making, simply follow the old fashioned candy recipes and carefully tend to the mixture while it cooks.
-Making old fashioned candy is not difficult and once learned, you'll never forget how.
-On this page, you'll find all the know-how you need to begin.
+When it comes to the basics of candy making, simply follow the homemade candy recipes and carefully tend to the mixture while it cooks.
+Making candy making not difficult and once learned, you'll never forget how.
+Here you'll find all the know-how you need to start.